 Then doctors ask about the person's other symptoms and medical history.
 Doctors also do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Some Causes and Features of Numbness).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Numbness).

 Doctors first ask the person to describe the numbness.
 Then doctors may ask specific questions:

 Knowing how quickly numbness and other symptoms began helps doctors determine the type of disorder.

 The person is asked about symptoms that may suggest a cause.
 For example, back and/or neck pain suggests osteoarthritis, a ruptured disk, or another disorder that puts pressure on the spinal cord.
 Doctors also ask whether the person has had a disorder that can cause numbness, particularly diabetes, chronic kidney disease, infections (such as HIV infection or Lyme disease), a stroke, or arthritis.
 Doctors may ask whether any family members have had similar symptoms or have a hereditary disorder that affects the nervous system.
 They ask the person about use of drugs, including recreational drugs, and about possible exposure to toxins.

 The physical examination includes a complete evaluation of the nervous system (neurologic examination—see Physical Examination), focusing on testing sensation (whether the person can feel stimuli, such as touch and temperature, normally), as well as reflexes and muscle function.